fommil/fpmortals/manuscript/complete.md

   import Data._
 ~~~~~~~~

-We implement algebras by creating *handlers* that extend `Drone` and
+We implement algebras by extending `Drone` and `Machines` with a specific
-`Machines` with a specific monadic context, `Id` being the simplest.
+monadic context, `Id` being the simplest.

 Our "mock" implementations simply play back a fixed `WorldView`.
 We've
 isolated the state of our system, so we can use `var` to store the